-Light waves and waves of water, for example, have some similarities.
+Light waves and waves of water, for example, have strong similarities.
 They both are spread out relative to particles.
 They both have frequencies and wavelengths.
 And there are other similarities as well.
 But in some ways, and notably the way in which they deliver energy, the analogy doesn’t hold.

 The table below summarizes the similarities and differences of classical and quantum waves.
 For the most part, this article has addressed classical waves.
-For more information on quantum waves, see the entry quantum waves.
+For more information on quantum waves, see the entry on quantum waves.